 private shareholder of the Deutsche Bank.

-They had one son, Clemens.
+They had one son, Clemens; he was not circumcised at birth.
 Marie's younger sister married Raoul

 Hausmann, a founding member of the Dada movement in Berlin.